rh-openshift-ansible-better-together/ops-track/README.md

   6486 ?
 00:03:01 httpd
   ```

 When you execute the same command from inside the PID namespace, you see a different result.
-For this example, instead of using `nsenter`, we'll use the `oc exec` command from our control node.
+For this example, instead of using `nsenter`, we'll use the `oc exec` command from our infrastructure node.
 It does the same thing, with the primary difference being that we don't need to know the application node the container is deployed to, or its actual PID.

 ```
 $ oc exec app-cli-4-18k2s ps